jonaac/XML-Queries-BigData/README.md

 ```
 ### Instructions

-Within root <straddle>, present the <country> list in document order.
+Within root '<straddle>', present the '<country>' list in document order.
-Within node <country>, present the <continent> node in document order (as they appear within that <country> node within the document).
+Within node '<country>', present the '<continent>' node in document order (as they appear within that '<country>' node within the document).

 ## C-woe